sungchian/Marketing-Campaign-Analysis/README.md

 ### 1. Customer Demographics
 - **Age Distribution**:
   - Histogram of age showed a peak around 40-60 years, with a long tail towards younger customers.
-  - Suggests a mature customer base with potential for targeting younger segments.
+  - Suggests a mature customer base with the potential for targeting younger segments.
 - **Income by Education**:
-  - Boxplot revealed PhD holders have the highest median income (~$65,000), followed by Master (~$60,000) and Graduation (~$50,000).
+  - Boxplot revealed PhD holders have the highest median income (~$65,000), followed by Master's (~$60,000) and Graduation (~$50,000).
   - Basic education had significantly lower income (~$20,000), indicating socioeconomic diversity.

 ### 2. Spending Patterns